 - Drupal-mandated projects.
 Not our stack.
 Call Sprintive.

-- Clients who need a 40-person agency with a formal account manager.
-We're lean on purpose.
+- Clients who specifically want a 40-person agency with a formal account-management hierarchy.
+We stay lean on purpose - senior people on every project, no middle layer.

 | Project | Sprintive | Mozon | ITG | DSTeck | Ijjad |